 Leatherhead Concert & Arts Society welcomes your donation to support our work.

-Apart from the Gift Aid schemes, we have not sought grants from public funds, our hosting Churches, the Lottery, nor from other charities, and there is no demand placed on a School's slender budgets for our work there.
+Apart from the Gift Aid schemes, we have not sought grants from our hosting Churches, the Lottery, nor from other charities, and there is no demand placed on a School's slender budgets for our work there.
+We occasionally seek grant funding to bring more adventurous programming to the Mole Valley Arts Alive Festival.

-Apart from the Gift Aid schemes, we have not sought grants from public funds, our hosting Churches, the Lottery, nor from other charities, and there is no demand placed on a School's slender budgets for our work there.
+Apart from the Gift Aid schemes, we have not sought grants from our hosting Churches, the Lottery, nor from other charities, and there is no demand placed on a School's slender budgets for our work there.
+We occasionally seek grant funding to bring more adventurous programming to the Mole Valley Arts Alive Festival.